 Talk to girls with disabilities and their caregivers and ask about needs and accommodations.
-Contact the location in advance to ensure they are able to accommodate those with disabilities.

-Information on accommodations for inflatable parks is similar to that for amusement parks.
+Contact the location in advance to ensure they can accommodate those with disabilities.
+Information on accommodations for inflatable parks are similar to amusement parks.

 International Association of Amusement Parks and Attraction